Combe Martin History Timeline

 Victorian Enterprise & Artistic Legacy

-- 1811: J.M.W.
-Turner sketched Lime Kiln and harbour scenes now held in the Tate collection.
+• 1811: J.M.W.
+Turner sketched Combe Martin Lime Kilns and harbour scenes now held in the Tate collection.

 Horticulture & Self-Sufficiency

-From 1835, up to 96 families cultivated allotments, ultimately producing jam, fruit, and vegetables that sustained the village economy.
+From 1835, there were up to 96 cultivated allotments at Combe Martin, ultimately producing jam, fruit, and vegetables that sustained the village economy.

-Local shopkeepers grew much of their own stock, with gardens all along the valley, visible in 1930s aerial photographs.
+Shammickite shopkeepers grew much of their own stock, with gardens all along this valley, visible in 1930s aerial photographs.

 Maritime Trade & the Bristol Channel

-- 1897–1940: The Clyde Puffer steamship SS Snowflake transported strawberries to Cardiff and returned laden with coal.
+• 1897–1940: Combe Martin's owm Clyde Puffer steamship SS Snowflake transported strawberries to Cardiff and returned laden with coal.

 Modern Heritage & Education